Shipwrecking: Bad weather

-On 25 October 2012, the tall ship Bounty (a replica of the original HMS Bounty) sank in a hurricane.
-The vessel left New London, Connecticut, heading for St. Petersburg, Florida, initially going on an easterly course to avoid Hurricane Sandy.
-On 29 October 2012 at 03:54 EDT, the ship's owner called the United States Coast Guard for help during the hurricane after losing contact with the ship's master.
-He reported she was taking on water off the coast of North Carolina, about 160 mi from the storm, and the crew were preparing to abandon ship.
+On 25 October 2012, the tall ship Bounty (a replica of HMS Bounty) sank in a hurricane.
+The vessel left New London, Connecticut, heading for St. Petersburg, Florida, initially taking an easterly course to avoid Hurricane Sandy.
+On 29 October 2012 at 03:54 EDT, the ship's owner called the United States Coast Guard for help after losing contact with the ship's master during the hurricane.
+He reported that the vessel was taking on water off the coast of North Carolina, about 160 mi from the storm, and that the crew were preparing to abandon ship.
 There were sixteen people aboard, two of whom did not survive the sinking.
-An inquiry into the sinking was held by the United States Coast Guard in Portsmouth, Virginia, from 12 to 21 February 2013; at which it was concluded that Captain Walbridge's decision to sail the ship into the path of Hurricane Sandy was the cause, and the inquiry found this to have been a "reckless decision".
+An inquiry into the sinking was held by the United States Coast Guard in Portsmouth, Virginia, from 12 to 21 February 2013, at which it was concluded that Captain Walbridge's decision to sail the ship into the path of Hurricane Sandy was the cause, and the inquiry found this to have been a "reckless decision".

 Poor weather can cause several problems: